 “Is it wrong to do this?”

-“It is destiny.
-When it comes to destiny, there is no morality.
+Novo stopped and looked at her as he gently placed these large cylinders in a bag.
+“It is destiny,” he said, “And when it comes to destiny, there is no morality.
 Acts must be fulfilled.”

 “Far more than enough.”

 “Shall we wait for night?” inquired Una.

 “We must, we must wait for the night.
 For many reasons.”